MXET/resources/readme.md

-Welcome to MXET Resources by D Malawey!
+Welcome to MXET Resources by David Malawey!

-This repository is best [viewed as a webpage](https://qr.page/g/4ZptmdWxn5y).
+This repository is best [viewed as a webpage](https://qr.net/mxet).
 Enjoy!